 Believe it or not, many executives have a hard time when it comes to making investment decisions that involve their company stock.

 First, there may be an emotional component involved.
 Some executives equate company stock with company loyalty.
-And, selling their company stock may feel a bit like a betrayal to the company.
+Selling company stock may even feel a bit like a betrayal to the company.

 What are your options for appreciated company stock?